 On November 22, 2011, Governor Deval Patrick signed the Expanded Gaming Act into law.

-Link to information on casino jobs and vendor opportunities.
+information on casino jobs, careers, and training

 The Expanded Gaming Act established job creation and the development of a diverse workforce as a top priority.